 I started the hike at 5:20 AM.
 I got at the North Kaibab trailhead at 5:05 AM but it was pitch black out.
-I thought i would wait 10-15 minutes rather than carrying a flashlight with me 24 miles.(actually 23.4)
+I thought I would wait 10-15 minutes rather than carrying a flashlight with me for 24 miles.

-However, the water from the river, due to all the rain I mentioned, looked like a flow of mud rather than water.
+Water: the water from the creek, due to all the rain I mentioned, looked like a flow of mud rather than water.
 I would have not drunk that water even filtered.
 It looked like red mud.
 I’ll try to post some pictures to get a clue.
 There is also water at the Phantom Ranch, and before crossing the river.
 Then from the river the first water source is at the Indian Campground, which is 4.5 miles from the last water source.
 From here, going up, there is potable water at mile 3 and 1.5.
 So there is no need to carry too much water.
-I had with me 3 bottles of Gatorede (I only used 2) and two bottles of .5 L water which I refilled once).
-So in other words I used 3 liter of liquid.
+I had with me 3 bottles of Gatorade (I only used 2) and two bottles of .5 L water which I refilled once).
+So in other words I used 3 liters of liquid.
 That is actually the 100 oz everyone recommends of carrying while hiking this hike.
 The only difference is that I did not carry it all at once.
 Keep in mind that I hiked during a cloudy, humid day.
 A hike like this in the scorching Summer Sun would be a big difference.

-As far as food I used 3 Hummer energy bars and one prosciuto and Brie sandwich.
-Although very tasty, that sandwich was an useless item to carry with me.
-It did not provide much energy.
+Food: As far as food I used 3 energy bars and one prosciutto and Brie sandwich.
+Although very tasty, that sandwich was an useless item to carry with me; it did not provide much energy.
 All in all my backpack weighted 12 lb.